-20 minutes of three-million-point turns
+20 minutes of 3-million point turns in a Holden Commodore VX

 The very car you see in the picture holds a special place in history that no other car ever can.
 It was the first car I drove.
 It was also the first car my brother drove, although technically he didn't drive it - he was just in it by himself while it was moving.
 To the mind of John Coleman, "turn the parking lights on" means "take the parking brake off".